chanducky/cookie-log-parser/README.md

 # cookie-log-parser
-A command line program in SpringBoot framework to process the log file and return the most active cookie for a specific day.
+A command line program to process the log file and return the most active cookie for a specific day.

 ### Assumption